 - The loss of any device that can send, store or retrieve data will be reported to your Data Protection Lead and the Data Protection Officer immediately. - Personal devices such as mobile phones, tablets, laptops or any device that can contain personally identifiable information will not be used and is not permitted by the school. - All devices provided by school to include mobile phone, laptop, memory stick, tablet, external hard drive, computer etc, will be encrypted, and care must be taken to safeguard the equipment against loss or damage.
-The password used to encrypt information will not be written down and will never be stored or transported with the device. - All devices provided by the school will only be used for the purposes for which they were supplied. - Memory sticks that do not require a password to access the data contained on it will not be used and are not permitted by the school. - Any storage devices no longer required, which may contain information that is surplus to requirements or any device that needs secure disposal should be returned to the school office in person.
-The school office will log its return and pass it on to the IT support provider/school technician to arrange disposal or reissue. - Media such as CDs or DVDs, which contain data and are no longer required will be physically destroyed by the IT support provider.
+The password used to encrypt information will not be written down and will never be stored or transported with the device.
+Staff are reminded to change their passwords at regular intervals if a forced change of password is not set

+- All devices provided by the school will only be used for the purposes for which they were supplied. - Unencrypted memory sticks to store data are not permitted by the school.
+Memory sticks that do not require a password to access the data contained on it will not be used and are not permitted by the school. - Any storage devices no longer required, which may contain information that is surplus to requirements or any device that is in need of secure disposal should be returned to IT staff within the school or the Data Protection Lead in person. - Media such as CDs or DVDs, which contain data and are no longer required will be physically destroyed by the IT Department/Data Protection Lead. - Where we need to share personal data with a third party, we carry out due diligence and take reasonable steps to ensure it is stored securely and adequately protected.